mythology-and-legends-in-warfare

 The 12th and 13th Centuries: The Rise of the Tabard and Crest

-During the High Middle Ages, the surcoat evolved into the tabard, a garment open at the sides, often sleeveless, making it easier to wear over full plate armor that became common by the 14th century.
-The tabard displayed the knight’s coat of arms front and back, providing maximum visibility.
-Helmets also became more elaborate, often adorned with a crest—a three-dimensional figure made of boiled leather or metal that sat atop the helmet.
-Crests originally served for identification (especially when the visor was closed) but quickly became elaborate symbols of status.
-For example, the Lion Rampant crest of the Kings of Scotland, or the plume of the Black Prince.
-The jupon (a tight-fitting garment worn over the breastplate) also emerged, often embroidered with the knight’s arms.
+During the High Middle Ages, the surcoat evolved into the tabard, a garment open at the sides and often sleeveless, making it easier to wear over full plate armor that became common by the 14th century.
+The tabard displayed the knight’s coat of arms on both front and back, providing maximum visibility from any angle on the battlefield.
+Helmets also became more elaborate, frequently adorned with a crest—a three-dimensional figure made of boiled leather or metal that sat atop the helm.
+Crests originally served for identification, especially when the visor was closed, but they quickly became elaborate symbols of status and personal identity.
+Notable examples include the Lion Rampant crest of the Kings of Scotland and the plume of the Black Prince.
+The jupon, a tight-fitting garment worn over the breastplate, also emerged during this period, often embroidered with the knight’s arms in rich threads that made a bold statement of wealth and lineage.

 The Emergence of Chivalric Orders: The Garter, the Golden Fleece, and More

 Secular chivalric orders founded by monarchs added new layers of complexity to uniforms and heraldry.
-The Order of the Garter (founded by Edward III in 1348) gave its knights a blue garter bearing the motto Honi soit qui mal y pense, plus a mantle, hood, and star badge.
-The Order of the Golden Fleece (founded by Philip the Good of Burgundy in 1430) introduced a collar of fire-steels and flints from which hung a golden fleece pendant.
-These orders created a hierarchical uniform system that distinguished members of the order from ordinary knights.
-The insignia were not merely decorative—they were a visual representation of the knight’s allegiance to the sovereign and the order’s values.
-The heraldry of these orders often incorporated the order’s symbols into the knight’s personal arms (e.g., a garter encircling the shield for Garter knights).
+The Order of the Garter, founded by Edward III in 1348, gave its knights a blue garter bearing the motto Honi soit qui mal y pense, along with a mantle, hood, and star badge that distinguished them from all other knights.
+The Order of the Golden Fleece, founded by Philip the Good of Burgundy in 1430, introduced a collar of fire-steels and flints from which hung a golden fleece pendant.
+These orders created a hierarchical uniform system that distinguished members of the order from ordinary knights and from each other in rank.
+The insignia were not merely decorative; they were a visual representation of the knight’s allegiance to the sovereign and the order’s values.
+The heraldry of these orders often incorporated the order’s symbols into the knight’s personal arms, such as a garter encircling the shield for Garter knights, creating a permanent visual mark of membership that could be passed down through generations.

 Tournament Attire and the Display of Heraldry

-While battle uniforms focused on practicality, tournament attire became a stage for extreme display.
-Knights participating in jousts wore specialized armor (often with reinforced left sides) and elaborate caparisons—decorative cloth covers for the horse that bore the knight’s arms.
-The shield, often smaller than battle shields, was emblazoned with the arms.
-Participants competed to have the most ornate and impressive heraldic display, as tournaments were as much about status as martial skill.
+While battle uniforms focused on practicality, tournament attire became a stage for extreme display and conspicuous consumption.
+Knights participating in jousts wore specialized armor, often with reinforced left sides, and elaborate caparisons—decorative cloth covers for the horse that bore the knight’s arms in full color.
+The shield, often smaller than battle shields, was emblazoned with the arms and became a canvas for the most intricate heraldic art.
+Participants competed to have the most ornate and impressive heraldic display, as tournaments were as much about status and prestige as martial skill.
 This era saw the creation of heraldic pennons and banners, which were carried by squires and used to direct troops in battle.
+The tournament grounds became a living gallery of heraldic achievement, where a knight’s reputation could be made or broken by the quality of his display as much as by his prowess with the lance.

 Regional Variations: Italian, German, and English Traditions

-Despite the international language of heraldry, regional differences emerged.
-In Italy, knights often favored more elaborate and flowing caparisons, influenced by Byzantine and Renaissance art.
-German knights (such as the Ritter) were known for their distinctive helmet crests and the use of high-contrast colors like black and white.
-English heraldry was heavily regulated by the College of Arms (founded in 1484), leading to precise rules about quartering, cadency marks, and marshalling of arms.
+Despite the international language of heraldry, distinct regional differences emerged and flourished.
+In Italy, knights often favored more elaborate and flowing caparisons, influenced by Byzantine and Renaissance art, with rich fabrics and intricate patterns that reflected the wealth of Italian city-states.
+German knights, known as Ritter, were famous for their distinctive helmet crests and the use of high-contrast colors like black and white, often creating dramatic visual effects.
+English heraldry was heavily regulated by the College of Arms, founded in 1484, leading to precise rules about quartering, cadency marks, and marshalling of arms that created a systematic approach unique to the British Isles.
 The uniforms of English knights in the Hundred Years’ War often featured the red cross of St. George on a white surcoat, while French knights wore a white cross on a red or blue field.
-The Camail (a chainmail hood) and later the mail standard also featured heraldic motifs woven into the fabric.
+The camail, a chainmail hood, and later the mail standard also featured heraldic motifs woven into the fabric, demonstrating that heraldry penetrated every aspect of a knight’s appearance.

 Renaissance and Early Modern Changes: From Battlefield to Court Ceremonial